promptfoo/promptfoo/site/docs/contributing.md

 npm run build:watch
 ```

-This will help you catch typescript errors as you make changes to the code.
+This will help you catch TypeScript errors as you make changes to the code.

 ## Contributing to the CLI